kolkhis/tech-notes/python/misc.md

 ```
 Produces a static site

-## Containerize the application
+## Containerizing an Application
-To safely share with others, you can containerize the application.
+To safely share with others, you can containerize an application.
 Use `podman` or `docker` to build the image:
 ```Dockerfile
 # Use the Python version you need